P. S. Sreedharan Pillai: Political career

-Pillai started his political career through the Akhila Bharatiya Vidyarthi Parishad (ABVP), the student wing of the Bharatiya Janata Party.
+Pillai started his political career through the ABVP, the student wing of the Bharatiya Janata Party.
 He was a state secretary of the ABVP during his college days.
 He has served in many posts in the BJP, including Kozhikode district president, state secretary, and general secretary.
-He was elected as BJP State President of Bharatiya Janata Party (BJP) in Kerala from 2003 to 2006 and also served as the BJP Prabhari of Lakshadweep UT in 2004.
-Under his leadership, in 2004, the National Democratic Alliance won two MP seats from Kerala (P. C. Thomas, Indian Federal Democratic Party) and Lakshadweep (P. Pookunhi Koya, Janata Dal (United)).
+He was elected as BJP State President of BJP in Kerala from 2003 to 2006 and also served as the BJP Prabhari of Lakshadweep UT in 2004.
+Under his leadership, in 2004, the NDA won two MP seats from Kerala (P. C. Thomas, IFDP) and Lakshadweep (P. Pookunhi Koya, JDU).
 In 2018, he was again appointed the state President, preceding Kummanam Rajasekharan.
 He was appointed Governor of Mizoram on 25 October 2019.

 Literary career

-Sreedharan Pillai took to writing nearly four decades ago, publishing his first book in 1983.
-He has published more than 165+ books.
+Pillai took to writing nearly four decades ago, publishing his first book in 1983.
+He has published more than 210 books.